sabuhish/fastapi-mqtt/docs/contribute.md

 or

 ```
-or run fastapi app with uvicron
+or run fastapi app with uvicorn

 ```sh
 uvicorn app:app --port 8000 --reload